PuffedRiceCrackers/QuiverToWeb/README.md

 The backside was written in <b>[Python 3](https://www.python.org/downloads/)</b> with <b>[Flask](http://flask.palletsprojects.com/en/1.1.x/installation/#install-flask)</b> framework, so these should be installed before running the app.

-You can run the app as it is with include notebooks of mine, but of course we want to show yours not mine!
+You can run the app as it is with the included notebooks of mine, but of course we want to show yours not mine!
 So here's the instruction.

 ###  Instructions